José Rizal: Arrest and trial

 By 1896, the rebellion fomented by the Katipunan, a militant secret society, had become a full-blown revolution, proving to be a nationwide uprising.
 Rizal had earlier volunteered his services as a doctor in Cuba and was given leave by Governor-General Ramón Blanco to serve in Cuba to minister to victims of yellow fever.
 Rizal and Josephine left Dapitan on August 1, 1896, with letter of recommendation from Blanco.

 Rizal was arrested en route to Cuba via Spain and was imprisoned in Barcelona on October 6, 1896.
 He was sent back the same day to Manila to stand trial as he was implicated in the revolution through his association with members of the Katipunan.
-During the entire passage, he was unchained, no Spaniard laid a hand on him, and had many opportunities to escape but refused to do so.
+During the entire passage, he was unchained, no Spaniard laid a hand on him, and he had many opportunities to escape but refused to do so.

 While imprisoned in Fort Santiago, he issued a manifesto disavowing the current revolution in its present state and declaring that the education of Filipinos and their achievement of a national identity were prerequisites to freedom.

 Rizal was tried before a court-martial for rebellion, sedition and conspiracy, and was convicted on all three charges and sentenced to death.
 Blanco, who was sympathetic to Rizal, had been forced out of office.
 The friars, led by then-Archbishop of Manila Bernardino Nozaleda had 'intercalated' Camilo de Polavieja in his stead as the new Spanish Governor-General of the Philippines after pressuring Queen-Regent Maria Cristina of Spain, thus sealing Rizal's fate.